Local air quality management

 Air Quality Action Plan

-The development of an Air Quality Action Plan is a statutory requirement once an Air Quality Management Area has been declared.
+The development of an Air Quality Action Plan is a statutory requirement once an Air Quality Management Area (AQMA) has been declared.
 Currently Cheshire East has a number of AQMAs , which have all been declared based of levels of nitrogen dioxide due to emissions from vehicles.
 The Action Plan must detail the measures which the Council proposes to take in improving air quality in all of the AQMAs .
-We are in the process of updating our Action Plan following feedback from public consultation and Defra, a final version will appear here in due course.
+We have updated our Action Plan and the final version can be found below:

 Air Quality Strategy